Register for the CHAFE Ride

 For the 40, 25 and Family Fun Ride routes:

-The Family Fun Ride is an 8.3 mile round trip mostly on the Sandpoint Dover Bay bike trail with no elevation gain.
+The Family Fun Ride is an 4 mile ride mostly on the Sandpoint Dover Bay bike trail with no elevation gain.
 A perfect ride for the whole family!
 A rest stop with beverages and snacks, crafts, bouncy castle, magician, face painting, reading activities and much more await riders at the finish line at Dover City Park!
 Families are encouraged to journey back to City Beach for the After Ride Party!

 Click on Route Name in expanded map for more options, such as downloading or sending maps to your devices.